kayaking with a view of the mountains

 Comfort comes in the following forms: cockpit space, seat materials, backrest design, legroom and paddle use.

-The AdvancedElements models have a comfortable seat and surface to sit on while the Oru Lake’s seat is a bit too hard and has no footrests.
-The Intex models are difficult to get into and the cockpit seems cramped.
+The AdvancedElements models have a comfortable seat and surface to sit on while the Oru Lake’s seat is a bit too hard and has no footrests, making it uncomfortable for long distances.
+The Intex models are difficult to get into and the cockpit seems cramped, so you won’t want to be in it for long periods.
 The Decathlon models were either unstable or have side tubes so bulky that it is hard to get the paddle comfortably in the water which let them down.

 Intex Excursion Pro Inflatable Seat